-^{98.} Tennenbaum, 77 F.3d at 341.
+^{102.} Tennenbaum, 77 F.3d at 341.

-^{99.
+^{103.
 253} Cal.
 Rptr.
 810 (1988).
 Another depublished decision on inadvertent disclosure is Magill v.
 Superior Court, 103 Cal.
 Rptr.
 2d 355, 385 (2001).

-recent student publication on inadvertent disclosure discusses it extensively,100 refers to the depublication only in a footnote,101 and states in the text that in California "there is clear guidance from the Kanter case."102 The piece thus gives the misleading impression that Kanter is the leading California decision on waiver

-5 of privilege by disclosure.
-103
+it extensively,104 refers to the depublication only in a footnote,105 and states in the text that in California "there is clear guidance from the Kanter case."106 The piece thus gives the misleading impression that Kanter is the leading California decision on waiver of privilege by disclosure.107 does not require ... that the holder have known or intended waiver to be a consequence of his actions.
+If he voluntarily performed an act upon which consent to disclosure may be predicated, waiver occurs regardless of the holder's subjective intent to preserve the confidentiality of the privileged communication.

-Because these authorities are potentially confusing and require research to properly understand, the Commission concluded that statutory guidance on inadvertent disclosure would be useful.104 A recent court of appeal decision underscores the need for such a reform.
+Because these authorities are potentially confusing and require research to properly understand, statutory guidance on inadvertent disclosure would be useful.108 The circumstances